Hiking, Waterfalls and Rappelling in San Cristobal Canyon

 San Cristobal Canyon

-That was interesting to see, but the real attraction was the amazing waterfall El Juicio (the Judge), as Ricky called it.
-We’ve also seen this waterfall documented as Niebla del Usabón (Fog of Usabón) or just La Niebla.
+That was interesting to see, but the real attraction was the amazing waterfall El Juicio (the Judge) or We’ve also seen this waterfall documented as Niebla del Usabón (Fog of Usabón) or just La Niebla.
 This was one of the largest and prettiest waterfall I have ever seen in Puerto Rico.

 With a height of about 240 feet, it is one of the tallest, and widest, on the island.
 It is really impressive to see.
 Of course, the width of the waterfall varies with the amount of rainfall.
-We had some recent rains, so we had a great waterfall, but the pools in the rivers were not the beautiful blue they normally are (due to the silt being stirred up by the extra water volume).
 The water was cool, but not as cold as the rivers in El Yunque National Forest.
 The pool at the base of the falls is deep in areas, but there were plenty of spots near the falls where you could just sit in the water and enjoy the experience.
 Or, you could just enjoy the rocky beach and look at the falls.
 It was just a beautiful place to spend some time.

 San Cristobal Canyon

-After spending a good amount of time at this first waterfall, we headed off downstream, using both the river bed and trails through the woods.
+After that, we headed off downstream, using both the river bed and trails through the woods.

 We followed the river until we got to the top of Salto de la Cabra (or The Goat Jump).
 This was a smaller waterfall, maybe 25 to 30 feet, but we had make our way down the rocks alongside of the falls.
-The rock was slippery, so Ricky rigged up a rope for us to hold while we crab-walked our way down.
+The rock was slippery, so they made a rope for us to hold while we crab-walked our way down.
 It was very thrilling!

 We continued down river, passing a few rock formations and amazingly beautiful sheer rock walls of the canyon.
 We finally got to Charco Azul (Blue Pool), which is usually a beautiful blue water pool under yet another waterfall.
 Here you had a choice as to what you wanted to do.
 You could hang out at the top of the waterfall, to relax on the pebble beach or swim.
 The other options were to jump to the river at the base of the falls, or to rappel down the rock face an into the river.